education program> about us

 About the Prison Education Program

-The Boston University Prison Education Program was founded by labor organizer, tenant activist, and poet Elizabeth Barker.
+The Boston University Prison Education Program was founded by Boston University English professor Elizabeth Barker.
+A social activist, Elizabeth “Ma” Barker was a labor organizer, tenant activist, and poet Elizabeth Barker.
 As an untenured BU instructor in the early 1970s, Barker developed the G.E.
 Quiz Bowl for BU after learning of a similar Quiz Bowl team among prisoners at MCI/Norfolk, a medium-security men's prison.
 She thought a match between her BU students and a team of convicted felons might be good practice.
 BU lost.

 Noting the intellectual potential of the MCI/Norfolk inmates, Professor Barker returned to BU and began to champion college courses for these prisoners.
 Despite encountering resistance, she persevered in her campaign until she found an ally in BU's new incoming president, John Silber, an individual known for acting on strong convictions.
 With their combined belief, commitment, and determination, the Boston University Prison Education Program offered its first credit-bearing college courses at MCI/Norfolk, in 1972.

-Though Elizabeth Barker passed away in 1989, after nearly two decades dedicated to prison education, and John Silber retired in 2004, still steadfast in his support of prison education, the Prison Education Program continues to be a success.
-In the spring of 2005, a record 186 students from three separate institutions enrolled in 23 courses.
-From the program's inception through October 2006, 185 students earned bachelor's degrees, 39 received master's degrees, and 23 were granted both bachelor's and master's degrees.
+Though Elizabeth Barker passed away in 2001, after nearly two decades dedicated to prison education, and John Silber retired in 2004, still steadfast in his support of prison education, the Prison Education Program continues to be a success.
+During the 2013/2014 academic year, approximately 150 students from MCI Norfolk and MCI Framingham were enrolled in Boston University courses.
+From the program's inception through October 2013, 350 students earned bachelor's degrees, 39 received master's degrees, and 23 were granted both bachelor's and master's degrees.